Advice for organizers

-- It is encouraged to rotate the organizing committee for repeat EMBO Workshops or EMBO Conferences (the rule does not apply for EMBO Practical Courses or Lecture Courses).
+- It is expected that the organizing committee rotate for repeat EMBO Workshops or EMBO Conferences, with no one scientific organizer involved with organizing three consecutive conferences or workshops (the rule does not apply for EMBO Practical Courses or Lecture Courses).

 - Co-organizers should be from more than one institute, ideally from several countries.

 Dates & Location

 - Topics should be timely and preferably not in an area where there is already an overabundance of meetings.

 - If the topic is similar to an on-going EMBO Conference Series, please clearly indicate the unique focus of your meeting.

 - Please ensure that feedback from the previous meeting is given to the EMBO Courses & Workshops office prior to submitting your application.
 If there was any negative feedback please indicate your attempts to rectify these issues in the current application.

 - The programme should be sufficiently detailed to list session themes and the status of speakers (either confirmed or unconfirmed) should be clearly stated.

 - Enough time should be planned for discussion and there should be sessions that promote interactions between the participants.

 - Poster sessions should be held at a time that encourages maximal attendance and in a room with sufficient space.